-Name of Committee: Cabinet Date of Meeting: 18/02/2019 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Capital Strategy 2019/20 and Final Capital Proposals 2019/20 to 2023/24 Purpose of Report: The purpose of this report is to set out final proposals for Cabinet members to consider, before making their recommendations to Council, in respect of the final capital budget for the financial year 2019/20 to 2023/24 and to consider the Capital Strategy for 2019/20 Report Owner: Report of the Leader Responsible Officer: Carys Lord Section S151 Officer Elected Member and Officer Consultation: Scrutiny Committees and Corporate Management Team have been consulted on the initial budget proposals.
+Meeting of: Cabinet Date of Meeting: Monday, 03 February 2020 Relevant Scrutiny Committee: Corporate Performance and Resources Report Title: Capital Strategy 2020/21 and Final Capital Proposals 2020/21 to 2024/25 Purpose of Report: The purpose of this report is to set out final proposals for Cabinet members to consider, before making their recommendations to Council, in respect of the final capital budget for the financial year 2020/21 to 2024/25 and to consider the Capital Strategy for 2020/21 Report Owner: Report of the Executive Leader and Cabinet Member for Performance and Resources Responsible Officer: Carys Lord, Section 151 Officer Elected Member and Officer Consultation: Scrutiny Committees and Corporate Management Team have been consulted on the initial budget proposals.
 Trade Unions have been consulted informally on the potential implications of the proposals.
-External stakeholders were also consulted on the budget priorities Policy Framework: This report is following the procedure laid down in the Constitution for the making of the budget and needs to be referred to Council to make the final decision
+External stakeholders were also consulted on the budget priorities Policy Framework: This report is following the procedure laid down in the Constitution for the making of the budget and needs to be referred to Council to make the final decision.